Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning: Social welfare maximization by MMZD

 where $p^i_{j,g} (j\in\{1,2,...,(r+1)^N\},g\in\{0,1,...,r\})$ represents the probability of organization $i$ choosing action $y_i=g$ in the current game round and other organizations choosing the same actions as $j$-th outcome of the previous game round.
-As presented in Fig. \ref{fig:illustration}, for the previous outcome $(y_1,y_2)=(0,2)$, the conditional probability of organization 1 to select action $y_1=1$ is $p^1_{3,1}$ and the conditional probability of organization 2 to select action $y_2=0$ is $p^2_{3,0}$.
+Here we assume that the organizations have one-round memory since a long-memory player has no priority against others with short memory \cite{7381622}.
+Under this assumption, the decision of the current game round of organization $1$ is only related to the previous game round.
+Therefore, this process has the Markov property, and we can regard it as a Markov process.
+As presented in Fig. \ref{fig:illustration}, for the previous outcome $(y_1,y_2)=(0,2)$, the conditional probability of organization $1$ to select action $y_1=1$ is $p^1_{3,1}$ and the conditional probability of organization 2 to select action $y_2=0$ is $p^2_{3,0}$.
 In addition, the corresponding utility vector $\mathbf{u}^i$ is denoted as:

 where each utility $u^i_{j,g}$ of organization $i$ choosing action $y_i=g$ in the $j$-th outcome can be calculated by $u^i_{j,g}=U^i(\mathbf{y}^{(j,g)})$, with $\mathbf{y}^{(j,g)}$ denoting the action vector $\mathbf{y}$ corresponding to the $j$-th outcome but $y_i=g$.
 Fig. \ref{fig:example}(a) presents the strategy vectors and utility vectors based on the example shown in Fig. \ref{fig:illustration}.